Extra Sweet Lisbon Walk

 We will meet in one of the main squares in Lisbon city center.
 Exact location and directions will be emailed with your booking confirmation.

-- Local guide crazy for all things sweet
+- Local guide fascinated for all things sweet & Christmas

 - 5 sweets/pastries